R bootcamp

 [1] "folks" "folks"

-There’s another very useful operator is %in% which tests, which elements of a vector is among the elements of another vector.
-This is an extremely useful operation which you will be doing all the time when doing data analysis.
+There’s another very useful operator is %in%.
+It tests which elements of one vector are among the elements of another vector.
+This is another extremely useful operation which you will be doing all the time when doing data analysis.
 It’s good for you to get familiar with it.

 For instance, if we take this vector again: